Maryland Terrapins men's basketball: Georgetown

 Maryland and Georgetown have competed 49 times, the 10th most played opponent all-time for both Georgetown and Maryland.
 Maryland leads the all-time series 34–15.
 The two schools played each other every season from 1950 to 1980.
 The schools stopped playing in 1980 because of bad blood between head coaches John Thompson and Lefty Driesell, the two resumed play for one season in 1993 before taking a 22-game scheduled hiatus.
 The teams met twice in unplanned games during the gap, 2001 NCAA tournament for a sweet sixteen matchup, and again in 2008 for an Old Spice Classic early season matchup.
 In 2015 and 2016 the rivalry was renewed for the Gavitt Tipoff Games.

+The rivalry will be renewed during the 2025-2026 season as part of a four-year, four-game series.

 Michigan State

 Michigan State has emerged as one of Maryland's top rivals since the Terrapins moved to the Big Ten conference in 2014.
 The two schools have competed 16 times, including twice in the NCAA tournament in 2003 and 2010 while Maryland was still a member of the ACC.
 Michigan State won both NCAA tournament games by two points each, including a heartbreaking loss in 2010 on a last second three pointer.
 The 2010 loss struck deep as it ended the stellar 4-year career of Greivis Vásquez and denied coach Williams an open path to a third Final Four.
 Since Maryland joined the Big Ten, the two teams have produced memorable moments including Melo Trimble's buzzer beating three in his final home game in 2017 and Anthony Cowan Jr.'s three straight threes in the final minutes to close out a comeback win at MSU in 2020.
 MSU coach Tom Izzo earned the ire of Terp fans in 2015 after complaining that Trimble received too many favorable foul calls during his freshman year, a move that many believe led to officials not calling blatant fouls against Trimble in his sophomore and junior seasons.
 Adding to the Terps' tourney heartbreaks against Sparty, MSU won conference tournament semi-finals against Maryland in 2015 and 2016 by a combined seven points, the latter of which ended on a non-call when Trimble was apparently fouled driving to the basket down one point with two seconds left.
-Michigan State currently leads the all-time series 13–8 and the conference series 10–6.
+Adding to the last second heartbreaks Tre Holloman hit a last second buzzer beater from beyond halfcourt to beat Maryland 58-55.
+Michigan State currently leads the all-time series 17–8.